 sudo ln -s /etc/phpmyadmin/apache.conf /etc/apache2/conf.d/phpmyadmin.conf sudo /etc/init.d/apache2 reload

 - Since Ubuntu 13.10 (Saucy Salamander), Apache no longer loads configuration files from the /etc/apache2/conf.d directory.
-Instead, they are loaded from the /etc/apache2/conf-enabled directory.
+Instead, they are placed in the /etc/apache2/conf-available directory which is managed with the a2enconf command.
 Therefore, if you need to manually include the phpMyAdmin-shipped Apache configuration file, you must run the following:

 Installing from source

 You may install phpmyadmin from source.
 This method circumvents the package manager and you will need to install updates yourself.
 This is not recommended for a production web server.
 Also, you'll need to have Subversion installed to download the source.

 To install it from source, open the console and cd to the www directory using:

 sudo svn checkout https://phpmyadmin.svn.sourceforge.net/svnroot/phpmyadmin/tags/STABLE/phpMyAdmin phpMyAdmin